jameshughes89/cs101/site/topics/testing/unittest.rst

     * The tests are methods that belong to the class
     * Each method starts with the name ``test_``

+        * The method names are descriptive so it's easy to know what it tests

     * We make use of ``assertEqual``, which is a method referenced by the ``self`` reference variable

         * Although we did not write this method, we inherit it from ``unittest.TestCase``